Defining Roles and Responsibilities Drives Team Productivity

 - Nothing slips through the cracks.

-When responsibilities are defined, people understand their role in terms of accountability for Issues, To-Dos, and 90-Day Goals that could otherwise get forgotten.
+When responsibilities are defined, people understand their role in terms of accountability for Issues, To-Dos, and Rocks that could otherwise get forgotten.

 - Collaboration is a key action.